mercadopago/devsite-docs/guides/snippets/test-integration/bricks/bricks-test-payment-flow.en.md

 4. Enter data from one of our [test cards](/developers/en/guides/additional-content/testing/test-cards).
 3. Confirm the purchase.

 Done!
 Once these steps are finished, the integration will be complete and you will be able to use your production credentials to use the Checkout Bricks.
-For more information, see the section [Requirements to go to production](/developers/en/guides/additional-content/sales-processing/go-live-requirements)